dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-04-06-cpp-development-setup.md

 Why Sublime, you ask?

 - It's an order of magnitude faster than both Clion and VSCode.
-- It doesn't crash, ever.
+- It doesn't suffer from random crashes on large projects.
 - It's easy to configure by modifying some JSON config files.
 - It's not trying to shove AI down my throat.
 - It works without having to spend hours configuring it.
 Just install **LSP** and **LSP-Clangd** through Package Control and you have a powerful editor ready to go.
-- It's very resource efficient.
+- It's much more resource efficient than the alternatives.
 I can have a large C++ project open while it consumes less than 600 MB of RAM and CPU is idling.

 The slight bummer is that it's not open source.
 Still, I really like how a small team from Australia can sit down and build a small but profitable business around a code editor.